 – International Association for the Study of Pain ( IASP)”

 Of course we can never experience what insects feel or experience, that’s not possible unless you are a butterfly.
 But the same way we can not observe the big bang or the evolutionary history of all creatures on earth, but we can look at the clues our environment gives us – such as physics or fossil records that count as evidence to support some of our theories.
+Why do I mention this?
+To illustrate that in the scientific world, there are many things we cannot directly observe or theoretically disprove – and that is fine, if we are using an evidence-based approach.
 In the case of pain vs nociception, the current evidence suggests they do not experience pain, so it is now regarded as the status quo unless new evidence emerges that states otherwise.

 Counter argument: killing Lepidoptera hurts their populations